 For Kingston gardeners in Zone 5, selecting varieties adapted to shorter growing seasons can make a measurable difference in yield and success.

-Choose a sunny location that receives at least six hours of direct light.
+Choose a sunny location that receives at least six hours of direct sunlight.
 Work compost into the soil before planting out.
 Avoid trying to grow fifteen varieties in your first season.

 A small garden done well builds confidence.
 Expansion can come later.